JRoberts94/W20-React-Portfolio/README.md

 ![screenshot](src/pages/screenshots/w20screenshot.PNG)

 ## Description
-This is my React Portfolio Project, here you can find information on me and my life, my past Projects, and ways to contact me (including a functioning contact for to send me an email!) and browse my work.
+This is my React Portfolio Project, here you can find information on me and my life, my past Projects, and ways to contact me (including a functioning contact form to send me an email!) and browse my work.

 ## Installation Instructions
 Start by cloning the repository to your local machine